yamimajoseph/Bank_Loan_Dashboard_SQL-Excel/README.md

 13. What is the average loan term?
 14. What is the average loan repayment period?

-## Summary of Key Findings
+## Summary of Findings

-A total of 38,600 loan applications were processed, resulting in $435.8 million in total funded loans.
+• A total of 38,600 loan applications were processed, resulting in $435.8 million in total funded loans.

-The bank has collected $473.1 million in loan repayments.
+• The bank has collected $473.1 million in loan repayments.

-Borrowers, on average, have a debt-to-income ratio of 13.33% and are charged an average interest rate of 12.05%.
+• Borrowers, on average, have a debt-to-income ratio of 13.33% and are charged an average interest rate of 12.05%.

-The loan portfolio demonstrates a strong performance, with 86.18% of loans categorized as 'good'.
+• The loan portfolio demonstrates a strong performance, with 86.18% of loans categorized as 'good'.
 Conversely, 13.82% of loans are classified as 'bad'.

-Car loans constitute the largest loan category, followed by credit card and debt consolidation loans.
+• Car loans constitute the largest loan category, followed by credit card and debt consolidation loans.

-The majority of loans are currently in a fully paid status.
+• The majority of loans are currently in a fully paid status.